yonischeyer1/myusers.io/README.md

 6. Automate tests on any environment that supports vnc.

-7. Testing 3rd party websites
+7. Automate Tests 3rd party websites